ujwal1804/titans-website/MONGODB_STRUCTURE.md

 - Old `dashboard_data` collection is still supported for backward compatibility
 - New collections use more specific names (`myfxbook_accounts`, etc.)
-- All data is automatically synced daily via cron job
+- Data is saved to MongoDB whenever MyFxBook API endpoints are called
-- Manual sync available via `/api/mongodb/sync-now`
+- Manual sync available via `/api/mongodb/sync-now` (for testing)